The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives

 \subsection{The Alabama Paradox}

-A violation of House Monotonicity is known as the \textit{Alabama Paradox}, and first surfaced after the 1870 Census, regarding the number of seats to be received by Alabama via Hamilton's method, under different house size scenarios.
-It was discovered by C.W.~Seaton, chief clerk of the U.S.~Census Office.
-The paradox arises when, given fixed populations, an increase in the total number of proposed representatives would lead to a decrease in the number of representatives apportioned to some particular state.
+A violation of House Monotonicity is known as the \textit{Alabama Paradox}, and first surfaced after the 1880 Census, regarding the number of seats to be received by Alabama via Hamilton's method, under different house size scenarios.
+It was noticed by C.W.~Seaton, chief clerk of the U.S.~Census Office, that Alabama would receive $a_{\stext{AL}} = 8$ seats with a House size of $R = 299$, but only $a'_{\stext{AL}} = 7$ seats with a larger house size of $R' = 300$.
+More generally, the paradox arises whenever, given fixed populations, an increase in the total number of proposed representatives would lead to a decrease in the number of representatives apportioned to some particular state.

 This is in our view the most serious of the so-called paradoxes of apportionment, but also the easiest to avoid once quota methods are eschewed.
-Some prominent authors are nonplussed even by this ``paradox''---Birkhoff for example \cite{birkhoff:1976} contends that ``there is no real reason for requiring apportionment to be house-monotone.
+While Huntington \cite{huntington:1928} asserted that ``No method can be regarded as satisfactory which is subject to the Alabama Paradox,'' some other prominent scholars are nonplussed even by this ``paradox''---Birkhoff for example \cite{birkhoff:1976} contends that ``there is no real reason for requiring apportionment to be house-monotone.
 The objective should be to minimize inequity.''
-Though we are certainly sympathetic to the idea of minimizing inequity above all else, our proposed method for doing so will also and automatically maintain house monotonicity, so we can have our cake and eat it too on this issue.
+Though we are certainly sympathetic to the idea of minimizing inequity above all else, our proposed method for doing so will also and automatically maintain house monotonicity, so we can have our distributional cake and eat it too on this particular issue.